 The Gravel Grinder

 So which category do you fit into?
-These three schools help to organize your priorities, but with a custom built bike we can design the ride that fits your style wherever it may fit into the spectrum.
+These three schools help to organize your priorities, but with a custom built bike we can design the ride that fits your style wherever it may fit into the spectrum of gravel grinder bikes.

 Have any questions?
 Feel free to drop me a line and start talking about your dream bike and where it can take you.